rubiquinones/OSC-CO2/README.md

 ## Dataset
-The original dataset, CosegPP, can be found at: https://doi.org/10.5281/zenodo.5117176
+The original dataset, CosegPP, can be found at: https://doi.org/10.5281/zenodo.5117176 CosegPP_extension and CosegPP+ are the same dataset.
+Sometimes different systems do not like the '+' symbol so there are areas that interchangeably use extension instead of '+'

   If you use the original dataset, please site the following: